danielecampione/roulette_game_-_castle/README.md

 Here's how it works:

-- **Bet 8.50 EUR** on the color **opposite** to that of the number that was drawn just before.
+- **Bet 8.00 EUR** on the color **opposite** to that of the number that was drawn just before.
   - For example, if a red number belonging to the **"3rd 12"** sector was drawn, you would now bet on the opposite color, i.e., **black**.

-After applying the Opposite Color Method (regardless of whether it results in a victory or defeat), the **Castle Method** is applied again, and the cycle continues.
+After applying the Opposite Color Method, if you win, the Castle Method is applied again and the cycle continues.

 ## Video Explanation